 This page explains more about Prevent Breast Cancer‘s early detection and screening research projects.
 If you would like to donate directly to this research pillar to help fund this area of our work, please click here and choose ‘Early Detection and Screening’ as the project.

-Early detection and screening is essential to ensure that an individual’s cancer is detected as early as possible and they are therefore provided with the most effective and appropriate treatment.
-Until we can fully prevent breast cancer through gene research, drug research and diet and lifestyle, we will continue to screen and highlight methods of detecting breast cancer earlier.
+Screening is essential to ensure that breast cancer is caught as early as possible and that people are provided with the treatment that is right for them.
+Until we can completely prevent the disease through gene research, preventative drugs and diet and lifestyle, we will continue to undertake high-quality research into improving the screening process for breast cancer.

 Prevent Breast Cancer’s researchers are working on four key research projects in this area:

 - Forget Me Not – over-diagnosis is sometimes discussed in the media because early breast cancers do not always develop into aggressive metastatic breast cancers.
 For this study, our researchers are trying to find out which early breast cancers are most likely to develop into aggressive breast cancers.

 - Molecular Basis of Breast Density – this project looks closely at breast tissue to find out why more genetic mutations occur in denser breasts.